Adithya6ramesh/Book-Log/README.md

 ## Database

-Bruh Stack uses Drizzle and the postrgres driver by default.
+Reno Stack uses Drizzle and the postrgres driver by default.
 Once you've set your environment variables from `.env.example` and populated `DATABASE_URL`, you can push the drizzle migrations by running `pnpm db:push` at the project's root level.
 You can view and change the schema by opening `schema.ts`, however as long as you are using Better-Auth which is included by default, you _do not_ want to change anything in `auth-schema.ts` unless you are following [this guide](https://www.better-auth.com/docs/concepts/database#custom-table-names).

 ## Authentication

 It's highly recommended that you check out [Better-Auth's documentation](https://www.better-auth.com/docs/introduction) for learning more about the library.

 In short, you have a default schema file (`auth-schema.ts`) in the server app that is generated by Better-Auth and a main entry point called `auth.ts`.
-You can add any strategies that you want such as OAuth2 (Bruh Stack's example comes with a Discord OAuth integration), email and password, OTP, etc
+You can add any strategies that you want such as OAuth2 (Reno Stack's example comes with a Discord OAuth integration), email and password, OTP, etc

-Bruh Stack comes with a `withAuth` middleware that you could use in any of your routes/group of routes.
+Reno Stack comes with a `withAuth` middleware that you could use in any of your routes/group of routes.
 Example usage of a simple `notes` router:

 ```typescript
 export const notes = new Hono<HonoAppContext>()